Categories

 Most of the people who hike with me carry more than one liter of water and on most trips, it is not cold enough for their water to freeze solid.
 But in the colder conditions (15º F or lower), the more you carry the harder it is to keep it from freezing.

-With only one liter of water, I’m very thirsty by the time I reach camp at the end of the day.
+With only one liter of water, I am thirsty by the time I reach camp at the end of the day.
 (Bear in mind that there are fewer daylight hours in the winter so camp setup comes sooner unless we are hiking in the moonlight or dark.)
 I usually reserve a small amount (a few ounces or about 1/3 of a cup) of this water to use as starter fluid when melting snow.
-That is, I don’t want to just put snow in a pot and put the pot over a flame.
+That is, I don’t want to just put snow in a pot and put the pot over a gas burner.
 This can damage the pot.
 I’ll start by heating a small amount of water and then add in the snow.
-I use a titanium pot with 1.5 quarts (1.4 liters) capacity.
-This pot includes a lid that seals the pot and holds in the heat.
-This lid is very efficient for scooping snow while cooking.

 Use the Water in the Small Nalgene Bottle First

 I start the day with a small 16 fl. oz.
-Nalgene bottle on my pack belt where I can access it easily while hiking.
-I’ll drink this first.
-If I don’t drink it all before lunch I risk letting it freeze.
-I will usually consume it all before it has a chance to freeze.
+Nalgene bottle on my pack hip belt where I can access it easily while hiking.
+It can be attached to a belt with a carabiner or a bottle holster.
+I’ll drink the water in this small Nalgene first.
+If I don’t drink it all before lunch it may freeze.
+The goal is to consume it before it has a chance to freeze.
 The smaller bottle doesn’t pull down too hard on my pack hip-belt the way a larger bottle would.
 Also, if I attach it toward the back of my hip it doesn’t bounce off my leg while hiking.

-Important rule: Never allow water to freeze in your water bottles.
 If you fill a Nalgene with water and it starts to fully freeze up before you can use it, just pour it out to maintain the use of the bottle.
-If water freezes a full plastic Nalgene it is unlikely you will be able to unfreeze it.
-The bottle just becomes a useless weight.
+If the water freezes fullly it is unlikely you will be able to unfreeze it.
+The bottle just becomes a useless weight and you no longer have a bottle to use as a hot water bottle or for water storage.

 Be aware that a bottle full of water will freeze top-down, sealing the opening first.
 You can mitigate this problem by flipping the bottle upside down, but make sure the lid is tight.

 In deep cold or weather below 20º F, I bring the metal flask filled with hot tea.
-This hot tea will cool down by the end of the day but remain fluid until I reach a camping spot.
-Some of that tea may end up in my diner, but that’s okay.
+This hot tea will cool down by the end of the day but remain fluid until I reach a camping spot. a small amount of that tea may end up in my diner, but that’s okay.

 When I reach the camp, I melt snow to refill the flask, as well as making water for cooking a meal.
-I melt snow for dinner, usually starting with a Miso soup or a Pho broth drained off from cooking noodles.
-This soup starter meal helps me to rehydrate.
-Later, I’ll melt more snow to fill my empty 32 oz Nalgene with hot water.
-This hot water bottle goes inside my coat to keep me warm around camp or I’ll put it in my sleeping bag if I’m ready to sleep.
+For winter trips, soup, Pho, or Ramen will help you rehydrate.
+Later, I’ll melt more snow to fill my empty 16 or 32 oz Nalgene with hot water.
+This hot water bottle can go inside my down parka to keep me warm around camp or in my sleeping bag when I’m ready to sleep.

 Winter nights are long, so I usually plan to get up and hike around the camp in the moonlight or to enjoy the stars.
 During this time I may heat more water, but it is rarely the case that I need another hot water bottle at night.
-Once a bottle is lukewarm, the sleeping bag feels quite warm for the rest of the night.
+By the time a hot-water bottle becomes lukewarm, the sleeping bag is warm for the rest of the night.

-I mostly avoid putting boiling water in Nalgene bottles and then drinking from the bottles.
-I don’t know how the plastic reacts to the heat and I don’t want to consume chemicals that might be released by that process.
-That is, I mainly carry the large empty Nalgene bottle to fill at camp for use as a hot water bottle.
+I mainly carry the large empty Nalgene bottle to fill at camp for use as a hot water bottle rather than a drinking bottle.
 Sometimes it is between my feet in the morning if I’m socializing while sitting on my closed-cell mat or just enjoying the views.

 enjoying the snow